Time to short sell your home?

 Not sure what a short sale is?
-A short sale is when the amount of the outstanding loans is greater than the amount for which the home could sell.
-This can be caused by many factors, but frequently is a result of a rapidly declining housing market.
+A short sale happens when the amount of the outstanding loans is greater than the value of the home.
+This could be attributed to many causes, but most often is a result of a rapidly declining real estate market.

-First, find out the true market value of your home.
-A knowledgeable real estate professional, like Coldwell Banker Plourde Real Estate, will be able to give you a reasonable idea of what your property will likely sell for based on a market analysis.
-Be careful of websites where a computer estimates your home's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, find out the true market value of your property.
+A knowledgeable real estate professional, like Coldwell Banker Plourde Real Estate, will be able to give you a realistic idea of what your house would likely sell for based on prior sales of similar houses in the area.
+Be careful of websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.

 Next, don't forget about your closing costs.
-My experience has taught me to consider fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.
+My work in this area means I know to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, get in touch with your lender and notify them of your situation.
-They may even have a special team that handles short sales.
-Ask about their particular process.
+Finally, contact your lender and let them know of your situation.
+They may even have a dedicated team that deals with short sales.
+Ask about their exact process.
 Some lenders will be more able to work with you than others.
-They may be able to decrease the amount owed or make other arrangements.
+They may be able to reduce how much you owe or make other arrangements.
 Your lender will have to agree to the final sale.